wojwozniak/Python-Courses/readme.md

-# Python Course
+# Python Courses

-I am learning Python with the [FreeCodeCamp](https://www.freecodecamp.org/) course.
+I am learning Python with the [FreeCodeCamp](https://www.freecodecamp.org/) courses.
 Here I will be uploading my solutions to the tasks.
 Boilerplate code (tests) come from FCC, my solutions are in files listed below:

 ## Sciencifing Computing with Python